Wilson-Wu1/AaveHealthCalculator/README.md

 ## Data Sources Used

-The Aave Liquidation Calculator leverages The Graph and Infura to obtain user Aave positions and token prices:
+The Aave Health Calculator leverages The Graph and Infura to obtain user Aave positions and token prices:

 - **The Graph for Aave Positions and Token Prices:**
   - GraphQL is used to query user-specific Aave position data from The Graph.
 Users input their wallet address, and GraphQL queries are made to Aave's subgraph to retrieve relevant information about their positions.
 This allows the app to calculate the current health factor associated with their Aave positions.